PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/wiiu.md

 <figure><img src="https://i.imgur.com/CIYaICX.png" alt=""><figcaption><p>Example of dumped Zelda game</p></figcaption></figure>

-There are 2 options to add these games in Retrobat
+There are 2 options to add these games in ProjectArcade

 #### Install the game in Cemu and use m3u file

 This method will simulate the installation of the game in the NAND of the WiiU.

-From the Retrobat Game View, open the CEMU emulator
+From the ProjectArcade Game View, open the CEMU emulator